Mediapart: Profile

+Ownership

 Mediapart was originally a for-profit business.

-In 2018, the newspaper was converted by shareholders into a non-profit trust in order to fully protect its independence.
-Le Fond pour une Presse Libre is a non-profit trust created to secure the financial and editorial independence of Mediapart in perpetuity and defend freedom of the press.
+In 2018, the newspaper was converted by shareholders into a non-profit.

+The newspaper is now owned by Le Fond pour une Presse Libre, a non-profit trust created to secure the financial and editorial independence of Mediapart in perpetuity and support freedom of the press.
 By design, trust board members don't have any authority over the newsroom.

 Landmark investigations

 Mediapart has played a central role in the investigation and revelation of several major French political scandals, including: